Workshop and mobile application for students.

 Team: Timothy Chow, Lana Kobayashi, Aaron Legaspi

-Created for a third year interaction design course, the purpose of this project was to create a interactive or participatory design intervention for a non-profit organization.
+Created for a senior-level interaction design course, the purpose of this project was to create a interactive or participatory design intervention for a non-profit organization.
 My team worked with Harvest Project, a community-based urban relief organization working on Vancouver’s North Shore to help fight poverty.
 Through research, ethnographic studies, and user-journey mapping, my team developed two design interventions that work alongside one another to help Harvest Project reach their goals of longevity and community engagement.

 Through research, interviews, and on-site observations, we determined the the most important factor that helps Harvest Project to meet their mission of reducing poverty is receiving donations from the community.
 We also discovered that Harvest project struggles to get recognition within the community, but already has their foot in the door at local high schools.